Breword/tmux/Getting-Started.md

 #### Key bindings

 tmux key bindings are changed using the `bind-key` and `unbind-key` commands.
-Key bindings in tmux appear in key tables - there are two default key tables:
+Each key binding in tmux belongs to a named key table.
+There are two default key tables:

 * The `root` table contains key bindings for keys pressed without the prefix key.